kuolai/RoR5module4-solution/README.md

 what might cause the error: menuapp depends on ui.router and thought routes.js = ui.router

 [Confusion 02]:
+confusion: both routes.js and ctegories.component.js can invoke categories.template.html,
+  which way is the right way?
+Do I need to write both ways?
   // In routes.js: Categories list page
   .state('categories', {
     url: '/categories',